I admit it Grant Management.

 And the way that federal agencies are doing that is with the implementation of the pre-award risk assessment process.

-And even non-federal funders and corporate sponsors are getting on board with this shift to assessing risk BEFORE you give out the money.
+And even non-federal funders and corporate sponsors are getting on board with this shift to assessing risk BEFORE giving out the money.

 Consider these questions:

-- Are performance objectives communicated clearly so program staff and others understand how they will be measured?
+• Are performance objectives communicated clearly so program staff and others understand the measurement criteria?

-- What data elements do you need to collect and track to measure your progress in meeting performance measurements?
+• What data elements must you collect and track to measure your progress in meeting performance measurements?

 All of these areas are of increasing importance to federal funders.